ealpha072/Citation-Generator/README.md

 Done
 *   APA AND HARVARD- Book, Report, Journal, Theses.
-* Add more styles to the app
+* Add more styles to the app and more functionalities